Triteleia laxa aka Ithuriel's Spear

 Ithuriel's Spear, Common Triteleia, Grassnut, Triplet Lily

-How to care for Ithuriel's Spear
+How difficult is it to take care of Ithuriel's Spear

 Caring for Ithuriel's Spear is a breeze, as it is highly adaptable and forgiving to minor neglect.